-It’s vital to understand the risk factors facing Americans in all stages of life so we can have a better understanding of how drug abuse effects healthy, family dynamics.
+It’s vital to understand the risk factors facing Americans in all stages of life so we can have a better understanding of how drug abuse affects healthy, family dynamics.

-- While some people have a genetic predisposition for drug abuse, this is not a clear sign that such a person will abuse drugs in his or her lifetime.
+- While some people have a genetic predisposition to drug abuse, this is not a clear sign that such a person will abuse drugs in his or her lifetime.

-- When addiction runs in the family, members of that family are at a greater risk for developing drug problems, but it is not a certainty.
+- When addiction runs in the family, members of that family are at a greater risk of developing drug problems, but it is not a certainty.